ITMAfricaZA/password-generator/README.md

 Password Generator is built with [React](https://reactjs.org/) and [Material-UI](https://material-ui.com/).

+Thanks to [uxwing.com](https://uxwing.com/padlock-icon/) for supplying the favicon image asset used.

+And, of course, thanks to Caleb Joeseph for creating the original [password-generator](https://github.com/calebj0seph/password-generator) project!

 ## License
 Password Generator is provided under the terms of the MIT License.
 See the